SidonTheTroll/Erstes-Jahr/Biology/13-photosynthesis-in-higher-plants.md

 ## Z-Scheme

 The Z-scheme is a crucial concept in the process of photosynthesis, specifically in the light-dependent reactions that occur in the thylakoid membranes of chloroplasts.

+> The “Z‐scheme” describes the oxidation/reduction changes during the light reactions of photosynthesis.
+In the Z‐scheme, electrons are removed from water (to the left) and then donated to the lower (non‐excited) oxidized form of P680

 ### The Z-Scheme in Photosynthesis: